rspamd/rspamd/doc/markdown/configuration/statistic.md

 ## Statistics Architecture

-However, rspamd uses more advanced techniques to combine probabilities, such as sparsed bigramms (OSB) and inverse chi-square distribution.
+However, Rspamd uses more advanced techniques to combine probabilities, such as sparsed bigramms (OSB) and inverse chi-square distribution.
 The key idea of `OSB` algorithm is to use not merely single words as tokens but combinations of words weighted by theirs positions.
 This schema is displayed in the following picture:

 ![OSB algorithm](https://rspamd.com/img/rspamd-schemes.004.png "Rspamd OSB scheme")

 The main disadvantage is the amount of tokens which is multiplied by size of window.
-In rspamd, we use a window of 5 tokens that means that the number of tokens is about 5 times larger than the amount of words.
+In Rspamd, we use a window of 5 tokens that means that the number of tokens is about 5 times larger than the amount of words.

 Statistical tokens are stored in statfiles which, in turn, are mapped to specific backends.
 This architecture is displayed in the following image: